Jack Slough

 Jack Slough is a stream in the eastern Sacramento Valley, near Yuba City in Yuba County, California.

+The slough is 16 miles long.
+It flows into the Feather River in Marysville.
+The Jack Slough Bridge on Highway 70 crosses Jack Slough, as does a Union Pacific Railroad Bridge.
+Jack Slough is most popular for fishing Largemouth bass, Smallmouth bass, and Black crappie.

-It is a tributary of the Sacramento River.
+It is a tributary of the Feather River.

 History

 The stream was formerly called Nigger Jack Slough.
 The slough was likely named for a black miner in the California Gold Rush.